flyteorg/flyteidl/protos/docs/core/core.rst

    "signal_id", ":ref:`ref_string`", "", "A unique identifier for the requested signal."
    "type", ":ref:`ref_flyteidl.core.LiteralType`", "", "A type denoting the required value type for this signal."
+   "output_variable_name", ":ref:`ref_string`", "", "The variable name for the signal value in this nodes outputs."